Ticket 2 English Unit 3: Education

 • What happened.

-• Your evaluation/opinion
+• Your evaluation/opinion.

-Normally the topic is as follows: Write a report about………..
+Usually, the topic is as follows: Write a report about………..

 Last………. (write the date) ……… I attended / there was a…….. (name the activity)……..
-It took place in ………(country, city, place)………… The …. (event)…. was about ………………… Several people attended it, approximately ……(number of the attendants)……….. were present.
-The activity continued for …………….. (say for example 4 hours, half a day, 2 days, 1 week, etc.) ………………………… There were different activities during the event, such as …………………(say what happened throughout the event)………………………
+It took place in ………(country, city, place)………… The …. (event)…. was about ………………… Several people attended it, and approximately ……(number of the attendants)……….. were present.
+The activity continued for …………….. (say, for example, 4 hours, half a day, two days, one week, etc.) ………………………… There were different activities during the event, such as …………………(say what happened throughout the event)……………………… Finally, I …………………. (give your opinion/evaluation of the event)…………………because it was time for me to (give some reasons to justify your evaluation)

 Advertisement